 The program is ideal for professionals who wish to pursue areas such as system security, data security, intel analytics, cyber-intelligence, and cybersecurity.
 The degree can open up several avenues of employment in the business, government, criminology, and protective services sectors.
 Some of the roles they can take up include economic crime analyst, applications security specialist, intelligence analyst, and management analyst.

-UMUC offers an online bachelor of science degree in computer networks and cybersecurity that is focused on designing, administering, and securing corporate networks.
-Like Penn State, UMUC has also been named as a National Center of Academic Excellence in information assurance and cyber defense education by the NSA and Homeland Security.
+UMGC offers an online bachelor of science degree in computer networks and cybersecurity that is focused on designing, administering, and securing corporate networks.
+Like Penn State, UMGC has also been named as a National Center of Academic Excellence in information assurance and cyber defense education by the NSA and Homeland Security.

 The 120-credit program combines theoretical knowledge with practical skills, so students can immediately apply what they learn in the classroom.
 The curriculum, designed with the help of scholars and employers, delves into foundations of information systems, physical geology, designing a server infrastructure, computer troubleshooting, network security, and ethical hacking.
 Students learn how to design, implement, and administer local and wide area networks.
 They also become adept at meeting their customer’s needs, communicating IT knowledge, and resolving IT issues.

 The program paves the way for students to pursue certifications such as certified ethical hackers, certified computer examiners, and certified information systems security professionals.
 Graduates can also take up opportunities in network security, systems administration, and network management.